Whiffer/SwiftUI-Core-Data-Test/README.md

 This sample has been sort of a play ground to try to duplicate or reinvent some familiar UIKit patterns using SwiftUI that are common with some Core Data based Apps.

-This project currently compiles and runs on Xcode 11.0 Beta 7 Current development testing has mostly been on iPhone devices.
+This project currently compiles and runs on Xcode Version 11.2.1 (11B500) Current development testing has mostly been on iPhone devices.
-It does run on iPad and macOS with a few size class issues.
+It does run on iPad and macOS with a few size class issues (not a priority for me here.)

 The key component of this sample is the class CoreDataDataSource which encapsulates much of the functionality of an NSFetchedResultsController for use with SwiftUI.
 This version of CoreDataDataSource has several custom initializers for extended capabilities.

+This project is still a work in progress.
+Several more changes will be made in the near future.

 =======================